-Five9, Inc. and its subsidiaries (the "Company") is a provider of cloud contact center software.
+Five9, Inc. and its wholly-owned subsidiaries (the "Company") is a provider of cloud contact center software.
 The Company was incorporated in Delaware in 2001 and is headquartered in San Ramon, California.
-The Company has a wholly-owned subsidiary in the Philippines, which provides technical support for the Company's clients, and a wholly-owned subsidiary in Russia, which primarily performs research and development activities.
-The Company also has subsidiaries in India and Canada that were dormant as of December 31, 2012 and September 30, 2013.
+The Company has offices in Europe and Asia which primarily provide research, development and customer support services.